quantumlib/Cirq/dev_tools/triage-party/README.md

 Triage Party requires a GitHub personal access token so that it can query the GitHub API to get data about issues and pull requests.
 The token creation and assignment is a one-time setup.
 You must create a Kubernetes Secret containing a GitHub token.
-(Kubernetes Secrets are designed to hold sensitive data—like passwords and tokens.
-They prevent confidential information from being checked into version control or displayed in configuration files.)
 Follow these steps:

 1. Obtain a new token from GitHub.